 FRED: After I had a few phone calls back and forth with Basil, Bill emailed again to set up a meeting with Marina Poplovsky, a lawyer who he said had close ties to the Russian government.
 I included Isaac Goldfarb and Shane Westover from our side, and Bill, Basil, Marina, and a translator attended on the Russian side.

-VOICE: And the meeting took place at Trump Tower?
+VOICE: And the meeting took place at Reiter Tower?

 VOICE: And where was your father at the time?

 FRED: In his office.

 VOICE: And he knew nothing of the meeting?

 FRED: No, he knew nothing of the meeting.
 I didn't think there was any reason to tell him unless something came of it.
 And as it turned out, nothing came of it.
 It was all a ruse, an excuse for Marina Poplovsky to talk about removing sanctions on Russia and Russia again allowing Americans to adopt Russian babies.
 We told her there was nothing we could do about that now, but that we could perhaps revisit it if we ever got elected.
 Isaac made some excuse and left about 10 minutes in, when it had already become obvious that we had been snookered, that there was no dirt on Secretary Selig to be had.
 I ended the meeting maybe 15 minutes later.
 It was all a big nothing.
 Bill apologized to me about it maybe seven or eight times.